GateNLP/gateplugin-Python/docs/PythonPr.md

   All the changes are recorded.
 * The recorded changes are sent back to the `PythonPr` which applies the changes to the GATE document.

-Here is a simple example Python program which splits the document into white-space separated tokens and creates an annotation with the type "Token" in the default annotation set for each token.
+Here is a simple example Python program which splits the document into white-space separated tokens using a simple regular expression and creates an annotation with the type "Token" in the default annotation set for each token.
 For each token annotation, a feature "tokennr" is set to the sequence number of the token in the document.
 It also sets the total number of tokens as a document feature: